graemefox/mimi/README.md

 pal_finder_config = /path/to/pal_finder/config.txt
 ```

-Finally, mimi also brings the pal_finder tool when you download which contains two files: "pal_finder_v0.02.04.pl" and "config.txt".
+Finally, MiMi also brings the pal_finder tool when you download which contains two files: "pal_finder_v0.02.04.pl" and "config.txt".
 Provide the paths for these two files.
 Do not alter the config file as this is accessed and modified
-by the mimi script.
-Please note there are two config files; one which is accessed by mimi (mimi_config.txt by default) and one which is accessed by pal_finder (config.txt by default).
+by the MiMi script.
+Please note there are two config files; one which is accessed by MiMi (MiMi_config.txt by default) and one which is accessed by pal_finder (config.txt by default).
 These are different and both are required.

 #### Run the script
-You may need to give mimi permission to run:
+You may need to give MiMi permission to run:
 ```
-sudo chmod +x ./mimi.py
+sudo chmod +x MiMi.py

 ```

 #### Usage
 ```
-./mimi.py -c /path/to/config.txt
+./MiMi.py -c /path/to/config.txt
 ```

 The usage is very simple.
-You only need to pass the mimi_config file with the "-c" flag.
+You only need to pass the MiMi_config file with the "-c" flag.
 All other settings are contained within the config file itself.

 #### Testing with the demo data
-When you clone the mimi repository, it supplies some demo data and a pre-configured mimi_config file to test your installation.
+When you clone the MiMi repository, it supplies some demo data and a pre-configured MiMi_config file to test your installation.

 Run the script and pass the demo_config file:
 ```
-./mimi.py -c /demo_data/demo_config.txt
+./MiMi.py -c /demo_data/demo_config.txt
 ```

 #### Interpret demo data output
-If the script ran correctly you will see a directory named "mimi_output" in the mimi directory.
-Within this directory is a file "mimi_output.txt" and a directory "Alignments".
+If the script ran correctly you will see a directory named "MiMi_output" in the MiMi directory.
+Within this directory is a file "MiMi_output.txt" and a directory "Alignments".
 The demo data consisted of small 'shotgun', paired-end sequencing datasets of four individuals provided in the "sequence_data" directory of the demo data.
 Microsatellites had already been detected in these individuals and primers designed
 using the Griffiths et al. (2016) workflow (available here: https://palfinder.ls.manchester.ac.uk/).
 The output files from the Griffiths workflow were provided in the "pal_filter_output"
-directory in the demo data. mimi detected that one of these primer pairs was found in three of the four individuals
+directory in the demo data.
+MiMi detected that one of these primer pairs was found in three of the four individuals
 and has extracted those reads and placed them into a FASTA file in the Alignments directory.
 The FASTA file is named with the forward primer sequence.
-Furthermore, in the "mimi_output.txt"
+Furthermore, in the "MiMi_output.txt"
 file, the three alleles which were found at this locus are listed (Fig 4).

 **Fig. 4**

 ![Figure4 - Demo output](/images/demo_output.png)
 Figure 4.
-Showing the mimi output for one microsatellite locus.
+Showing the MiMi output for one microsatellite locus.
 The primer sequences are provided along with the number of alleles which have been detected, the number of individuals' datasets
 in which this locus has been detected, the alleles present (numbers in brackets represent the number of repeats) and the size range between the smallest and largest allele.

-### Run mimi with real data
+### Run MiMi with real data

 #### Next-generation sequencing of your samples.
-mimi requires paired-end, genomic sequence data in FASTQ format.
+MiMi requires paired-end, genomic sequence data in FASTQ format.
 In our lab we generate sequence data using the Illumina Nextera protocol and sequence using a MiSeq platform.
 Generally eight individuals are sequenced on a single MiSeq flowcell.
-Ideally, these would be from multiple sites to help mimi counter any site-specific variation in the primer regions which may lead to null alleles.
+Ideally, these would be from multiple sites to help MiMi counter any site-specific variation in the primer regions which may lead to null alleles.

-#### Required bioinformatics prior to mimi
+#### Required bioinformatics prior to MiMi
 You should have already detected microsatellite loci and designed primers using the workflow described in Griffiths et al. (2016.)
 This is most easily performed using the Galaxy version of the tool hosted at the University of Manchester (https://palfinder.ls.manchester.ac.uk/).
 This must be performed seperately for each of your individual samples.
-The Galaxy workflow will produce several output files for each dataset; it is the files containing "filtered_microsatellites_(full_details)].tabular" in the filename which are required by mimi and are referred to as the "pal_filter output files" in the mimi documentation.
+The Galaxy workflow will produce several output files for each dataset; it is the files containing "filtered_microsatellites_(full_details)].tabular" in the filename which are required by MiMi and are referred to as the "pal_filter output files" in the MiMi documentation.

-Configure the mimi_config.txt file to contain paths to each of your paired-end sequencing FASTQ files, each of your pal_filter output files and the pal_finder scripts.
-Finally, run the script and pass the mimi_config file:
+Configure the MiMi_config.txt file to contain paths to each of your paired-end sequencing FASTQ files, each of your pal_filter output files and the pal_finder scripts.
+Finally, run the script and pass the MiMi_config file:
 ```
-./mimi.py -c /path/to/mimi_config.txt
+./MiMi.py -c /path/to/MiMi_config.txt
 ```
-On my modest desktop machine, using data from a single Miseq run (approx 12-16Gb) the mimi process runs in approximately four hours.
+On my modest desktop machine, using data from a single Miseq run (approx 12-16Gb) the MiMi process runs in approximately four hours.

 #### Interpret the results
 Data interpretation is identical to that described in the demo_data section, however you will hopefully have many more results.
-The rows in the "mimi_output.txt" are ranked by the
+The rows in the "MiMi_output.txt" are ranked by the
 "Size Range" column as we propose that a large range in allele size is most likely to be indicative of a true polymorphic microsatellite as opposed to a sequencing error which may
 result in smaller slippages producing an inflated number of alleles.

-#### Cite mimi
+#### Cite MiMi
-If you found this tool useful please cite mimi:
+If you found this tool useful please cite MiMi:

 Fox, G., Antwis, R., Preziosi, R.F. and Rowntree, J.K. (in progress) Multi individual Microsatellite identification (MiMi).
 A microsatellite design workflow incorporating multiple genomes.

-(mimi is currently a work in progress but will be submitted for peer review and publication very soon).
+(MiMi is currently a work in progress but will be submitted for peer review and publication very soon).

 #### References
 Castoe, T.A., Poole, A.W., Jason de Koning, A. P., Jones, K.L., Tomback, D.F., Oyler-McCance, S.J., Fike, J.A., Lance, S.L., Streicher, J.W., Smith, E.N. and Pollock, D.D.
 (2012) Rapid Microsatellite Identification from Illumina Paired-End Genomic Sequencing in Two Birds and a Snake. *PLoS ONE*.
 7(2): e30953